nam170201/introduction-to-python-for-computational-science-and-engineering/book/02-powerful-calculator.md

 ## Variables

 A *variable* can be used to store a certain value or object.
 In Python, all numbers (and everything else, including functions, modules and files) are objects.
-A variable is created through assignement:
+A variable is created through assignment:

 ```{code-cell} ipython3
 ---